 - 6. Which organisations most commonly provide lifetime mortgages? - A. Accountancy firms and stockbrokers. - B. Banks, building societies and insurers. - C. Investment houses and unit trust offices. - D. Legal firms and solicitors' practices. - 7.
-What do the Equity Release Council product standards state regarding negative equity? - A. It can only arise on lifetime mortgages linked to life policies. - B. It is limited to a maximum of 5% of the property's valuation. - C. The risk must be notified to customers in a prominent way. - D. There is a guarantee that the estate will not be liable. - 8.
+What do the Equity Release Council product standards state regarding negative equity?
+A. It can only arise on lifetime mortgages linked to life policies. - A. It can only also on metime moligages mixed to me policies. - B. It is limited to a maximum of 5% of the property's valuation. - C. The risk must be notified to customers in a prominent way. - D. There is a guarantee that the estate will not be liable. - 8.
 Jennifer, aged 62, requires an equity release arrangement to fund an extension to her property.
 She has stated that she wishes to retain full ownership of her property.
 Which type of equity release arrangement would be unsuitable? - A. A capital and interest mortgage. - B. A home reversion plan. - C. An interest-only mortgage. - D. A lifetime mortgage with the interest rolled-up. - 9.
 Sid and Sadie have arranged a 50% reversion under a joint life home reversion plan.
 If Sid subsequently requires long-term residential care whilst Sadie is in good health, what would normally happen under the plan? - A. The couple would have to make a partial repayment to the provider. - B. The plan would cease and the property would have to be sold. - C. The plan would continue until Sadie died or also went into long-term residential care. - D. The provider would make a supplementary payment to the couple. - 10.
-The minimum age requirement for a single applicant of a home reversion plan is typically - A. 50 years old. - B. 55 years old. - C. 65 years old. - D. 75 years old. - 11.
-For which generic group of individuals is equity release most likely to be suitable? - A. Divorcing couples. - B. First-time buyers. - C. Retired individuals. - D. The unemployed.
+The minimum age requirement for a single applicant of a home reversion plan is typically - A. 40 years old. - B. 50 years old. - C. 60 years old. - D. 80 years old. - 11.
+For which generic group of individuals is equity release most likely to be suitable? - A. Divorcing couples. - B. First-time buyers. - C. Retired individuals. - D. The unemployed. - 12.
+Trudy wants to start an equity release arrangement primarily to fund a world cruise.
+Which type of arrangement is likely to be least suitable for this purpose? - A. A home income plan. - B. An interest-only cash lump sum plan. - C. An interest-only drawdown plan. - D. A lifetime mortgage with the interest rolled-up.